Edurne Pasaban: Climbing

+Temporary Dispute Over 14 Peaks Record

 On April 27, 2010, it was announced that Pasaban might have lost out on becoming the first woman to climb all 14 8,000 meter peaks to Korean climber Oh Eun-sun.
 However, Pasaban and other experts disputed Oh's summit of Kangchenjunga.
 Following a conversation between Elizabeth Hawley and Pasaban, Hawley announced that Oh's summit would be marked as "disputed" in future editions of her Himalayan database.
 On May 3, Oh had an hour long discussion with Hawley in Kathmandu, in which she asked Oh about the details of her Kangchenjunga climb.
 "Oh will be credited for her climb to Kangchenjunga but the ascent will be marked as disputed," Hawley later told the press.
 "Her account was completely different from Pasaban's so I really don't know who is right," she added.
 Hawley reportedly said the Kangchenjunga entry will be switched back to "successful" if the Spanish team withdraws its allegations.
 Rejecting Pasaban's claims, Oh added, "I believe that according to Pasaban, some Sherpas told her that I hadn't climbed Kangchenjunga.
 But no names of the Sherpas have been mentioned.
 Why?"

 On May 4, 2010 Pasaban mentioned the names of the seven Sherpas involved: "Dawa Ongchu Sherpa, Pema Chiring Sherpa, Chheji Nurbu Sherpa, Dawa Sangge Sherpa, Ong Darchi Sherpa, Cuombi Sherpa and Phurdorchi Sherpa."
 She declined to give these names earlier as these Sherpas were still working for the Korean climber.
-Later Pasaban conceded that she was the second woman to climb the 14 highest peaks, but questioned whether the Korean climber had actually conquered them all.
+Later Pasaban conceded that she was the second woman to climb the 14 highest peaks, but questioned whether Oh Eun-sun had actually conquered them all.